Godlander/objmc/README.md

 `duration`: integer duration of each frame in ticks.

 `easing`: interpolation method shader uses inbetween frames.
-0: none, 1: linear, 2: cubic
+0: none, 1: linear, 2: in-out cubic, 3: 4-point bezier

 `flipuv`: if your model renders but doesn't look right, try toggling this. see [#flipped-uv](#flipped-uv).